 Note: Our 2018 meeting will be at Lee University, Cleveland TN, June 7-11.
-Click on the Meeting Information Link for additional details
+Click on the Meeting Information Link for additional details and registration form

 - The group began in 1976, when Dr. Russell Heddendorf, then Chair of the Department of Sociology at Geneva College, invited sociologists from various Christian colleges to come to Geneva College for a meeting of dialogue and exchange.
 At that time the group was informally known as STCC (Sociologists Teaching in Christian Colleges).
 A few years later the name was changed to ACTS (Association of Christians Teaching Sociology).
 In 2015 the name was changed to the Christian Sociological Association in recognition of the variety of places and institutions in which our members work.